YxJannis/Pokedex-Desktop/README.md

 ## Usage

-The `.jar` can be found in `out/Pokedex-Desktop.jar`.
+The `.jar` can be found in the latest release or in `src/Pokedex-Desktop.jar`.
 On Linux, run it by calling `java -jar Pokedex-Desktop.jar`.

 To generate the `.jar`, run the following command in the `src` directory: